beneath the pretty face, is a complex beast…

 Skis have shape related to their length along the bottom of the base.
 Camber and rocker are the terms used to describe this shape.

 Some skis have a tremendous amount of camber, while others have nearly none.
 The skis behave and perform differently depending upon the amount of camber, and their stiffness.
 There is no right or wrong, and there is no better or worse.
-Only in the regard that you personally might prefer one configuration over another.

 Tail rocker is the same as tip rocker, but in this case the contact point of the ski with the snow is moved forward towards the center of the ski.
 Why?
 Because this makes the ski easier to tip into and out of turns, and helps float in powder (but less so than tip rocker).
 Applied sparingly, tail rocker can help make a ski a bit easier to ski but with minimal loss of edge grip.